 2024 Lexus LX interior

 Everything about driving the LX is smooth.
-Acceleration, transmission shifts and ride are smooth and well controlled.
+Acceleration, transmission shifts, and ride are smooth and well-controlled.
 In typical Lexus fashion, the idea is not to disrupt the Zen of its passengers, and the LX certainly achieves that.
-It’s still a big, top-heavy, somewhat dumpy SUV (really a Toyota Land Cruiser underneath), but it’s been so well massaged by Lexus’ ride and handling engineers that you’d never connect it to its lesser origins if you didn’t.
+It’s still a big, top-heavy, somewhat dumpy SUV (really a Toyota Land Cruiser underneath), but it’s been so well-massaged by Lexus’ ride and handling engineers that you’d never connect it to its lesser origins if you didn’t.

 I know.
 Ride quality is excellent despite the F Sport’s large 22-inch wheels (20-inch wheels are standard), and there’s very little wind noise, just a bit of hiss in the side mirrors.
 The steering is precise (if a little numb in terms of feedback), and the LX feels at home whether running errands around town or cruising majestically down the highway.